marciot/esp32-dali-clock/README.md

 ## Stretch Goal for Sponsors!

-If I get at least 25 GitHub Sponsors for this project, I will work on a vaporwave-style of this clock!
-Watch this helpful video [Vaporwave vs Outrun, What's the Difference?] for a breakdown of the differences between outrun and vaporwave aesthetic!
+:orange_heart: :yellow_heart: :purple_heart: If I get at least 25
+GitHub Sponsors for this project, I will work on a vaporwave-style of this clock!
+Watch this helpful video
+[Vaporwave vs Outrun, What's the Difference?] for a breakdown of the differences between outrun and vaporwave aesthetic! :heart_eyes:

 ## About the project